Can the Lottery Save Connecticut’s Pension Systems?

 But Smith said that in its valuation, New Jersey used input from lottery officials to project sales and profits of individual games.

 He said Connecticut lawmakers should do that and also consider the potential profits of legalized sports betting.
+The lottery and sports betting won't balance the state's budget or shore up pension obligations.

 “Should this commission ultimately recommend using lottery to shore up pension funding,” Smith said, “we hope that you will also consult with your lottery to know what the future looks like for current games, and to also be thinking about that value if internet lottery or sports betting become product offerings through the Connecticut lottery.